b12kab/Xamarin.Forms-Monkeys/README.md

 Xamarin.Forms-Monkeys
 =====================
-This is a fork of the original Monkeys project at [https://github.com/jamesmontemagno/Xamarin.Forms-Monkeys](https://github.com/jamesmontemagno/Xamarin.Forms-Monkeys)
+This is a fork of the original Monkeys project at [https://github.com/jamesmontemagno/Xamarin.Forms-Monkeys](https://github.com/jamesmontemagno/Xamarin.Forms-Monkeys) as of 2018/11/03.

 ## Original project problems

-It's got that great XamlCTask error that happens with older projects compiled with Visual Studio Mac, making it useless for me as it was.
+This solution has the XamlCTask (compile) error that happens with older Windows VS projects compiled with Visual Studio Mac.

+### Changes

-I don't need the CarouselView example or the Archive, so I removed those.
-I've upgraded it to use Xamarin Forms 3 as well.
+I didn't need the CarouselView example or the Archive, so I removed those.
+I've upgraded this solution to use Xamarin Forms 3.

 ### Fix

-In order to actually get this to work with the Xaml compiler, I removed the project and started a new one and copied the files from the old one into the new one.
+In order to actually get this to work with the Xaml compiler, I started a new solution and copied the files from the existing solution into the new solution.
+Once finished copying files, the original solution was removed.

 This was created using VS 2017 Mac version 7.6.8.